icanos/hassio-plejd/plejd/README.md

 ### Simple MQTT Configurations

 When you are using the official Mosquitto Broker from Home Assistant Add-on store, minimal configuration is required.
-Create a user in [Configuration -> Users](http://homeassistant.local:8123/config/users) named e.g. mqtt-api-user
+Create a user in [Configuration -&gt; Users](https://my.home-assistant.io/redirect/users/) named e.g. mqtt-api-user

 | Parameter    | Value                                            |
 | ------------ | ------------------------------------------------ |